SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 So in addition to all the laws being broken under the Foreign Business Act (FBA), the Civil and Commercial Code (CCC) and the Land Act, foreigners owning Thai companies should also be aware that as the director of a Thai company, they also have certain duties to carry out as an employee of the company.
 This requires a work permit, and working in Thailand without a work permit can carry hefty penalties.

 There is also the issue of renting illegally, which subjects the foreigner to further penalties.
 And the enforcement of these laws is not one or the other, it is all of the above.
-This not only compounds the fines, but the active evasion of multiple laws makes the possible loss of the villa or investment all the more likely.
+This not only compounds the fines, but the active evasion of multiple laws makes the possible loss of a cherished Phuket villa or investment all the more likely.

-Some enforcement has already been reported, but if the current regime really gets laser focused on widespread illegal land and villa ownership, everyone hopes the issue is addressed with subtlety rather than force.
+The recent enforcement has shown that the authorities are serious.
+But if, in the future, the current regime really gets laser focused on widespread illegal land and villa ownership, everyone hopes the issue is addressed with subtlety rather than force.

 The word “loophole” originally referred to the arrow slits in castle walls (“loop” being an obsolete word for window).
 One theory states that the ability of children or small adults to crawl through the slit as a means of escape gave us our current understanding of loophole – a way to escape the law, or at least exploit its ambiguities.

-Property law in Thailand, however, is unambiguous.
-Anyone who believes they have found a loophole to enable foreign ownership of landed property is simply ignoring those statutes which contradict their optimistic interpretation of the law.
+Property law in Phuket, however, is unambiguous.
+Anyone who believes they have found a loophole to enable foreign ownership of Phuket property is simply ignoring those statutes which contradict their optimistic interpretation of the law.
 Leave the loopholes to the archers.

-The rest of this section can be summarised fairly succinctly with our 3 rules for buying property in Thailand:
+This section can be summarised fairly succinctly with our 3 rules for buying property in Phuket:

 What Exactly Is Leasehold?
 The terms “freehold” and “leasehold” are not necessarily universal concepts.
 Freehold vs. Leasehold ownership is a common distinction in many countries.
 But the differentiation is found most frequently in the UK